thtnaw123/Vanilla-JS-app/README.md

 # myproject
-Simple to do app that let's you track your daily tasks using vanilla js,css and html.
+Simple to do app that let's you track your daily tasks and has features like filtering and searching using vanilla js,css and html.